ddsky/gamebrain-api-clients/python/docs/DefaultApi.md

     # Create an instance of the API class
     api_instance = gamebrain.DefaultApi(api_client)
-    query = 'rpg for PC' # str | The search query, e.g., game name, platform, genre, or any combination. offset = 0 # int | The number of results to skip before starting to collect the result set. (default to 0) limit = 48 # int | The maximum number of results to return. (default to 48) filters = '[]' # str | JSON array of filter objects to apply to the search. (default to '[]') sort = 'computed_rating' # str | The field by which to sort the results. sort_order = 'asc' # str | The sort order: 'asc' for ascending or 'desc' for descending. (default to 'asc') generate_filter_options = True # bool | Whether to generate filter options in the response. (default to True) api_key = 'abc123' # str | Your API key for authentication.
+    query = 'rpg for PC' # str | The search query, e.g., game name, platform, genre, or any combination. offset = 0 # int | The number of results to skip before starting to collect the result set.
+Between 0 and 1000. (default to 0) limit = 10 # int | The maximum number of results to return between 1 and 10. (default to 10) filters = '[]' # str | JSON array of filter objects to apply to the search. (default to '[]') sort = 'computed_rating' # str | The field by which to sort the results, either computed_rating, price, or release_date sort_order = 'asc' # str | The sort order: 'asc' for ascending or 'desc' for descending. (default to 'asc') generate_filter_options = True # bool | Whether to generate filter options in the response. (default to True) api_key = 'abc123' # str | Your API key for authentication.